ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 console.log(g.next(2));
 ```

+## Return in a Generator

+A `return` statement in a generator, when executed, will make the generator finish:

+* The `done` property of the object returned by it will be set to `true`
+* If a value is returned, it will be set as the `value` property of the object returned by the generator

+Much like a `return` statement, an error `thrown` inside the generator will make the generator finished — unless caught within the generator's body.

 ## The *yield\** directive delegates the execution to another generator

 The `yield*` directive delegates the execution to another generator.